Sarah Fisher Ames

-Sarah Fisher Ames (1817–1901) was an American sculptor.
+Sarah Fisher Ames (1817–1901) was an American sculptor, best known for a bust of Abraham Lincoln that she produced in 1866.

 Biography

-Ames née Clampitt was born in 1817 in Lewes, Delaware.
-Ames studied art in Boston and in Rome.
-She married Joseph Alexander Ames, a portrait painter.
+Sarah Fisher Clampitt was born in 13 August 1817 in Lewes, Delaware.
+She studied art in Boston and in Rome, and married Joseph Alexander Ames, a portrait painter, in 1845.
+While in Boston, she may have attended "Conversations" hosted by women's activist Margaret Fuller.
+The couple spent time in Rome, where Sarah Ames studied Italian sculpture.
+Little else is known about her early life.

-She produced at least five busts of Abraham Lincoln.
-During the American Civil War, Ames directed the hospital situated in the U.S. Capitol.
+She produced sculptures of notable Americans, including C. T. Brooks (1858), John Andrew (1867), Ulysses S. Grant (1868), Anson Burlingame, Ross Winans, and at least five busts of Abraham Lincoln.
+During the American Civil War, Ames worked as a volunteer nurse, rising to direct the hospital situated in the U.S. Capitol.
 She was a good friend of Lincoln, either through her position at the hospital or the antislavery movement.
 Rufus Wilson, author of Lincoln in Portraiture, claimed that Ames knew Lincoln "in an intimate and friendly way" through her work at the hospital.

-Fisher was one of the first sculptors of Lincoln, creating a marble bust of Lincoln for the U.S. Senate in 1866.
-That sculpture is in the U.S. Capitol Building.
+Ames was one of the first sculptors of Lincoln.
+By 1865, she had created a plaster bust of Lincoln, which she received a patent for, and sold plaster replications of.
+In 1866 or 1868 Ames was commissioned to create a marble bust of Lincoln by the U.S. Congress.
+In 1868, the Pennsylvania Academy of the Fine Arts exhibited the bust.
+Her work has been compared to the Lincoln bust produced around the same time by Vinnie Ream.
+Her 1866 bust of Lincoln is held in the U.S. Capitol Building.
 Her busts of Lincoln are also located at the Massachusetts State House, the Williams College Museum of Art, the Lynn Historical Society, and the Woodmere Art Museum.

 Ames exhibited her work at The Woman's Building at the 1893 World's Columbian Exposition in Chicago, Illinois.

-She died in Washington, D.C., in 1901.
+She died in Washington, D.C., on 8 March 1901.